apache/airflow/docs/apache-airflow/howto/set-up-database.rst

    CREATE LOGIN airflow_user WITH PASSWORD='airflow_pass123%';
    USE airflow;
    CREATE USER airflow_user FROM LOGIN airflow_user;
-   GRANT ALL PRIVILEGES ON DATABASE airflow TO airflow_user;
+   GRANT ALL PRIVILEGES ON DATABASE::airflow TO airflow_user;

 We recommend using the ``mssql+pyodbc`` driver and specifying it in your SqlAlchemy connection string.